 Possibly a future generation of DC top end projectors with a resolution of 4096 pixels width x 2160 pixels height.

-Number of data bits transmitted per second.
+A number of data bits transmitted per second.
 The larger the bitrate, the better the quality (and the storage and transmission costs!).

 Digital Cinema, cinema stored and projected digitally.
 E-Cinema is the lower grade variant of DC.

-Compression method used to reduce moving image size.
+The compression method used to reduce moving image size.
 Heavily counting on the fact that two images in a sequence are quite close, it doesn’t transmit the part of the image that can be taken from the previous one.
 Quality may vary and is related to the compression ratio and thus to bitrate.